Kulasinghe Reservoir, Moragahakanda

 The larger combined project involves the construction of the Moragahakanda Dam and Reservoir, along with the separate Kalu Ganga Dam and Reservoir, for irrigation and power generation purposes.
 Both these sites would be located approximately 10 km apart.

 The total development cost for both sites totals to approximately Rs.
 48.145 billion (approximately US$370 million) and is being carried out by SMEC Holdings and Sinohydro.

 A granite Buddha statue built opposite the Moragahakanda reservoir was unveiled on 23 July 2018.

 History

 The original Moragahakanda reservoir was first constructed by King Wasaba in 111 AD.

 Mahaweli Development programme

 According to the Mahaweli Master Plan of 1968, the development of Mahaweli was divided to three projects named A, B and C out of which the last 'C' project was the Moragahakanda Multi-Purpose Reservoir.
 In 1977 the project was modified and the Accelerated Mahaweli Scheme(AMS) started and was completed in 6 years.
 However Moragahakanda was not in the AMS.
 The J.R.
 Jayewardene Government would later secure funding for the project from Japan but communal violence delayed the project.
-The construction of the project commenced on 2007 and completed in 2018.
+The construction of the project commenced on 2007 under Mahinda Rajapakse Government and completed in 2018.